 Entries must be postmarked on or before the entry deadline.
 All entries become the property of the NRA Civil Rights Defense Fund.

-Eligibility: The contest is open to all students enrolled, or who will be enrolled, in an elementary, junior high or high school during the 2013-2014 academic year, or homeschooled students in an equivalent grade level, who have not previously received a prize in the senior category.
-A previous winner in the junior category, who is now eligible for the senior category, may submit an entry.
+Eligibility: The contest is open to all students enrolled, or who will be enrolled, in an elementary, junior high, or high school during the 2016-2017 academic year, including homeschooled students in an equivalent grade level, who have not previously received a prize in their category.
+For example, a previous winner in the junior category, who is now eligible for the senior category, may submit an entry.